Function composition: Properties

 The functions g and f are said to commute with each other if g ∘ f = f ∘ g.
 Commutativity is a special property, attained only by particular functions, and often in special circumstances.
 For example, |x| + 3 = |x + 3| only when x ≥ 0.
 The picture shows another example.

 The composition of one-to-one (injective) functions is always one-to-one.
 Similarly, the composition of onto (surjective) functions is always onto.
 It follows that the composition of two bijections is also a bijection.
 The inverse function of a composition (assumed invertible) has the property that (f ∘ g)^{−1} = g^{−1}∘ f^{−1}.

 Derivatives of compositions involving differentiable functions can be found using the chain rule.
 Higher derivatives of such functions are given by Faà di Bruno's formula.

+Composition of functions is sometimes described as a kind of multiplication on a function space, but has very different properties from pointwise multiplication of functions (e.g. composition is not commutative).

 Composition monoids

 Suppose one has two (or more) functions f: X → X, g: X → X having the same domain and codomain; these are often called transformations.
 Then one can form chains of transformations composed together, such as f ∘ f ∘ g ∘ f.
 Such chains have the algebraic structure of a monoid, called a transformation monoid or (much more seldom) a composition monoid.
 In general, transformation monoids can have remarkably complicated structure.
 One particular notable example is the de Rham curve.
 The set of all functions f: X → X is called the full transformation semigroup or symmetric semigroup on X. (One can actually define two semigroups depending how one defines the semigroup operation as the left or right composition of functions.)